Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 4a. and 4b.
 The application begins with a plethora of shapes with different textures.
 If the tutor wants to see more textures, they can either restart the application to get a newly generated scenery, or leave the application running to see different shapes of different textures scroll past the screen.
+When the program first starts, the tutor should see a flat square with the main menu texture, followed by smaller different shapes that has the goat texture, tree texture, splash text texture, snow flake texture etc.

 4c.
 The main menu animation with the blue squid (Glow Squid) is achieved by quickly switching out the texture IDs of the main menu shape.
+The program iterates through an array of GLuint with each cell representing a texture handler for a frame in the animation.
+During the iteration, it will assign the cell values to the shapes textureID, which will swap the textures in the next frame to a different texture, creating an illusion of movment.
 The Goat's walk cycle also uses the same technique.
-This technique creates an illusion of movement.

 A more subtle texture change would be the background objects.
 Once the background object reaches offscreen, its texture changes and is then translated back to the beginning.
 This way, we won't need to create too many shapes.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 4a. and 4b.
 All texture files can be seen in /res/img.
 Example of multiple texture creation can be found in scene.hpp between lines 80 to 108 and at the beginning of the main function in main.cpp between lines 138 to line 207.
 Multiple related textures are stored in arrays, seen for the possible background textures in scene.hpp line 83 to 94.

 The frames for the goat walk animation can be seen loaded in at line 38 to 48 in goatObject.hpp.

 The main menu frames can be seen between line 40 to 53 in mainMenuScene.hpp.

 4c.
 Related textures that are apart of the same frame can be found in /res/img/ starting with the same word but ending in a different number which indicates its frame.
 Texture swapping can be found in the goat's animation in goatObject.hpp between lines 56 to 62 where we can see the textureID changing to one of the textureID stored in goatAnimationFrames "goatShape.textureID = goatAnimationFrames[currFrame];" The texture swapping of the main menu animation can be found in mainMenuScene.hpp between lines 59 to 91.